Real estate syndications bring together investors such as these folks.

 Real estate syndications typically feature two groups of people:

 The best real estate syndications merge investors with a healthy amount of capital and capable real estate developers with lots of industry knowledge and experience.
+Syndications save developers from the woes of raising capital.

 Real estate syndications go through three phases before they’re considered complete.

-The 3 phases of property syndication are:
+The three phases of property syndication are:

 2. Operation.
 The middle phase involves managing the property and syndicate.
 Typically, syndicate members are informed of the property’s development status.